itamarLaufer/ai-player/README.md

     X,O, E
 }
 ```
 Now we need to create a class representing a State in the game.
-It extend State and has the class <TicTacToeMove>.
+It extends State and has the class <TicTacToeMove>.
-Offcourse there is a need to impleament a few methods.
 ```
 public class TicTacToeState extends State<TicTacToeMove>{
     /**